 I want to….

-- Open a downloaded course – Coming soon
+- Open a downloaded course – Open link

-- Add a resit candidate – Coming soon
+- Add a candidate hard copy enrolment form – Open link

 D9 Trainer Matrix

 A Trainer Assessor Facilitator Matrix is required for all Trainers, Assessors or Facilitators delivering accredited courses (i.e. those courses which include units of competency – Surf Rescue Certificate, Bronze Medallion, Resuscitation, First Aid and Advanced Resuscitation Techniques).
 The matrix is used to collect evidence of a Trainer / Assessor / Facilitator skills and experience associated with the courses being delivered. and should be updated every two years.

 An organisational template has been developed to assist with this process and has been broken down into the following sections: